Jingo88/bestMovies/README.md

 #### Movie Search
 I have created two search events in the express server.

-Below is the first search even triggered.
+Below is the first search event triggered.
 This is a "GET" request

 ```
 app.get('/movies/:title', function(req, res){